micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 ## Demo functionality

 Once everything is ready you can check on the ROS2 network the telemetry of the drone.
-In the next image, you see the available topics and how to interact with RVIZ.
+In the image below, you can see the available topics and how to interact with RVIZ.

 ![](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/micro-ROS/micro-ROS_crazyflie_demo/master/assets/diagrams/architecture.puml)